Teacher's Pet (2004 film)

 Teacher's Pet is a 2004 American animated musical comedy film, which serves as the finale of the 2000 television series of the same name created by artist Gary Baseman.
 Produced by Walt Disney Television Animation and distributed by Buena Vista Pictures, the film was directed by series director Timothy Björklund and written by series creators Bill and Cheri Steinkellner.
-The film was released theatrically on January 16, 2004, to mostly positive reviews, but flopped at the box office, making only $6.5 million on a $10 million budget.
+The film was released theatrically on January 16, 2004, to mostly positive reviews.
+It was a box office failure, grossing $6.5 million on a $10 million budget.

 The film is dedicated to Baseman's dog, Hubcaps, who died while the film was in production.

 Plot

 For the past year, a dog named Spot has impersonated a boy named Scott and attended school with his master, fourth-grader Leonard Helperman.
-Leonard wants to spend the summer with his dog, but Spot wants to become a real human boy ("I Wanna Be a Boy").
-Leonard's mother, Mrs. Helperman, is invited to compete in the "Teacher of the Year" finals in Sunny Southern Florida.
-Leonard and Mrs. Helperman borrow an RV from the principal to travel there, but no dogs are allowed.
-Leonard sadly bids farewell to Spot ("A Boy Needs a Dog") as they depart.
+Spot desperately wants to become a real human boy, much to the chagrin of Leonard, who just wants a normal dog.
+Leonard's mother Mary Lou is invited to compete in the "Teacher of the Year" finals in Sunny Southern Florida, and granted use of the principal's RV to travel there under the condition that no dogs are allowed.
+Leonard sadly bids farewell to Spot as they leave him with a pet sitter.

-Spot, along with the Helpermans' other pets, Pretty Boy and Mr. Jolly, are left with a pet-sitter.
-On television, they discover Dr. Ivan Krank, who claims he can turn animals into human beings and who lives in Southern Florida.
-Determined to meet Krank and become a boy, Spot chases down the RV, disguises himself as Scott, and convinces Mrs. Helperman to travel together.
-They drive to Florida ("A Whole Bunch of World").
+Watching a television talk show, Spot discovers a scientist named Dr. Ivan Krank who claims he can turn animals into human beings and who lives in Southern Florida.
+Determined to meet Krank and become a boy, Spot chases down the RV, disguises himself as Scott, and convinces Mrs. Helperman to allow him to travel with them.

-Back at home, Pretty Boy and Mr. Jolly learn that Krank can't actually turn animals into people, but rather into terrifying hybrid creatures.
-They decide to find Spot and warn him.
-Pretty Boy assures Mr. Jolly that they can be tough despite their size ("Small But Mighty").
+Back at home, the Helpermans' bird Pretty Boy and cat Mr. Jolly learn from a follow-up episode of the talk show that Krank cannot actually turn animals into people, but rather into awkward and grotesque hybrid creatures.
+Pretty Boy decides they must follow after Spot to warn him, assuring Mr. Jolly that they can be tough despite their size.

-Arriving in Florida, Mrs. Helperman goes directly to the Teacher of the Year finals, and Spot reveals to Leonard his desire to see Krank and become a boy.
-Leonard and Spot go to Krank's lab, where Krank agrees to turn Spot human.
-Krank anticipates finally being respected ("I, Ivan Krank") and uses his machine on Spot.
+Arriving in Florida, Mrs. Helperman heads directly to the Teacher of the Year finals, leaving the boys alone, and Spot convinces Leonard to go with him to Krank's lab.
+Despite Leonard's apprehensions, Krank agrees to turn Spot human, gleefully anticipating the respect the scientific community has always denied him.